harshit-singhania/DSA-lab-preperation/README.md

 # Data Structures in C

-This is a collection of all the data structures in the syllabus
+This is a collection of all the data structures in the syllabus.